Azure/azure-powershell/documentation/RFC/RFC0003-AsynchronousOperations.md

 ```

 ### Cancellation
-Interactive cmdlet users can cancel execiution of cmdlets at any time using the standard `Command-<period>` key code.
+Interactive cmdlet users can cancel execution of cmdlets at any time using the standard `Command-<period>` key code.
 This allows the user to cancel cmdlet execution that is unexpectedly long or returns an unexpected number of results.

 ```code
 As an interactive user